-Filling - when selected, adds information related to ventricular filling rate to the display.
-A second plot, derived from the slope of the volume curve at various points, appears in blue on the LV volume curve display.
+Filling - when selected, adds information related to LV filling rate to the display.
+A second plot, the derivative of the LV volume curve, appears in blue overlayed on the LV volume curve display.

 Filter - controls what type of filtering is applied to the gated slice images.
 This filter is for display only, and does not affect functional calculations.
 Filters can be changed at any time.
 The choices are: